 3. Finance website

-Websites that teach money-saving techniques and economical lifestyle tips are hugely popular these days.
+When it comes to websites that make money, websites that teach budgeting techniques and economical lifestyle tips are hugely popular these days.
 If you’re a personal finance guru, create a content-rich website with blog posts, video tutorials and eBooks to teach followers your strategies.
 To share a fresh perspective and create a buzz in a crowded field, offer finance management advice to specific audiences, such as college students or entrepreneurs.

 Check out Conqr Finance for a quality example of a finance website.